IDinsight/ask-a-question/docs/components/admin-app/manage-urgency-rules.md

 # Managing Urgency Rules

 The Admin app allows you to view, add, edit, or delete  in the database.
+It also allows you to test the service with messages to ensure the classifications seem correct.

-Once logged in, navigate to "Urgency Rules" from the menu and you should see the following screen
+Once logged in, navigate to "Urgency Detection" from the menu and you should see the following screen

 <img src="../urgency-rules-screenshot.png" alt="manage-content-screenshot" style="border: 1px solid  lightgray;">

-You can add, edit, or delete urgency rules from this screen.
+You can add, edit, delete, or test urgency rules from this screen.